-- A written engineering report describing the impacted watershed area, projected RUNOFF and any projected downstream impacts shall be required upon request.
+- (1) A written engineering report describing the impacted watershed area, projected RUNOFF and any projected downstream impacts shall be required upon request.
 Where it is determined by the City Engineer that the additional RUNOFF incident to the development of the project SITE will overload or significantly impact an existing watercourse or downstream drainage facility, the PLANNING BOARD may require the provision of drainage EASEMENTS or drainage IMPROVEMENTS and/or facilities to alleviate said problem.
 Unless the PLANNING BOARD grants a waiver, the post-development surface water RUNOFF rate(s) shall not exceed the pre-development RUNOFF rate(s).
-All required drainage IMPROVEMENTS and/or facilities shall be sized and constructed as required in Chapter 155-41. - 2) Drainage calculations and STORM WATER management measures to achieve water quality, recharge, and peak DISCHARGE control shall be prepared in conformance with the BEST MANAGEMENT PRACTICES outlined in the following documents: - a) "STORMWATER MANAGEMENT AND EROSION AND SEDIMENT CONTROL HANDBOOK FOR URBAN AND DEVELOPING AREAS IN NEW HAMPSHIRE," Rockingham County Conservation District, NH Department of Environmental Services (DES), Soil Conservation Service (now the Natural Resources Conservation Service), August 1992, as amended; - b) "NEW HAMPSHIRE STORMWATER MANUAL" NH Department of Environmental Services (DES), December 2008, as amended; and - c) any published DES regulations.
-[Amended per Planning Board 03-23-10] - 3) Measurement of peak DISCHARGE rates shall be calculated using point of DISCHARGE.
+All required drainage IMPROVEMENTS and/or facilities shall be sized and constructed as required in Chapter 155-41. - (2) Drainage calculations and STORM WATER management measures to achieve water quality, recharge, and peak DISCHARGE control shall be prepared in conformance with the BEST MANAGEMENT PRACTICES outlined in the following documents: - (a) "STORMWATER MANAGEMENT AND EROSION AND SEDIMENT CONTROL HANDBOOK FOR URBAN AND DEVELOPING AREAS IN NEW HAMPSHIRE," Rockingham County Conservation District, NH Department of Environmental Services (DES), Soil Conservation Service (now the Natural Resources Conservation Service), August 1992, as amended; - (b) "NEW HAMPSHIRE STORMWATER MANUAL" NH Department of Environmental Services (DES), December 2008, as amended; and - (c) any published DES regulations.

+- (3) Measurement of peak DISCHARGE rates shall be calculated using point of DISCHARGE.
 The topography of the SITE may require evaluation at more than one location if flow leaves the property in more than one direction.
-An APPLICANT may demonstrate that a feature beyond the property boundary is more appropriate as a design point. - 4) No new STORM WATER conveyances may DISCHARGE untreated STORM WATER directly to or cause EROSION into wetlands or water bodies. - 5) A STORM WATER POLLUTION PREVENTION PLAN (SWPPP) shall be developed to prevent EROSION, control SEDIMENT loss and keep other pollutants from contaminating STORM WATER and receiving waters.
+An APPLICANT may demonstrate that a feature beyond the property boundary is more appropriate as a design point. - (a) During the development of a site, if it is discovered that more site drainage is generated than originally designed for, eg geothermal well discharge, excessive sump pumping, then a new drainage study shall be submitted to the City Engineer, for review and approval. - (4) No new STORM WATER conveyances may DISCHARGE untreated STORM WATER directly to or cause EROSION into wetlands or water bodies. - (5) A STORM WATER POLLUTION PREVENTION PLAN (SWPPP) shall be developed to prevent EROSION, control SEDIMENT loss and keep other pollutants from contaminating STORM WATER and receiving waters.
 The SWPPP shall utilize a combination of structural, non-structural, and vegetative BEST MANAGEMENT PRACTICES (BMP's).
 A SWPPP is required by the Environmental Protection Agency (EPA) as part of their STORM WATER permit program and the NH Department of Environmental Services.
-Copies of all SWPPP inspection reports prepared during construction shall be submitted to the Dover Community Services Department as they are completed.
-[Amended per Planning Board 03-23-10]
+Copies of all SWPPP inspection reports (completed on City provided forms) prepared during construction shall be submitted to the Dover Community Services Department as they are completed. - C. STORM WATER Management System Operation and Maintenance Plans - (1) All STORM WATER management systems shall have an operation and maintenance plan (O&M plan) to ensure that systems function as designed.
+This plan shall be reviewed and approved as a part of the SITE plan.
+The O&M plan shall, at a minimum, identify: - (a) STORM WATER management system(s) OWNER(S); - (b) The party or parties responsible for operation and maintenance; - (c) A schedule for inspection and maintenance; - (d) The routine and non-routine maintenance tasks to be undertaken; - (e) An inspection and maintenance log sheet to record the results of the inspection; and